Skip to content

 • Quality Assurance Personnel: Responsible for overseeing the deviation investigation and ensuring the implementation of corrective actions.

-See also SOP for Data Security and Access Control
+See also SOP for Data Retention and Archiving

 Procedure